The irreverent Richard Blacow in Ulysses

 U 16.1495-1500: He, B, enjoyed the distinction of being close to Erin's uncrowned king in the flesh when the thing occurred on the historic fracas when the fallen leader's, who notoriously stuck to his guns to the last drop even when clothed in the mantle of adultery, (leader's) trusty henchmen [...] penetrated into the printing works of the Insuppressible […]

-All three are from a sermon preached (and immediately published in print) by the Reverend Richard Blacow of St. Mark's, Liverpool, in which he branded Queen Caroline (the queen consort of George IV) an adulteress.
+All four are from a sermon preached (and immediately published in print) by the Reverend Richard Blacow of St. Mark's, Liverpool, in which he branded Queen Caroline (the queen consort of George IV) an adulteress.
 The sermon was quoted against him in court proceedings shortly after the Queen's death on 7 August 1821.
 Blacow was sentenced to imprisonment for libel and heavily fined.
 The case attracted a lot of attention, and was extensively covered in newspapers both in Britain and America.

 Joyce obviously noted the striking analogies to the case of Parnell: public opinion on the side of the prominent victim of clerical hypocrisy and self-righteousness.
 The most likely source for his notesheet entries would have been an article, "Libel Upon Her Late Majesty", which the Observer republished on 18 September 1921, on the centenary of the Queen's death and one hundred years after the paper had originally published the article on 17 September 1821.
-The three elements were added to the text of Ulysses on the placards (galley proofs) in late November and December 1921.
+The four elements were added to the text of Ulysses on the placards (galley proofs) in late November and December 1921.

 1 Shakespeare, Cymbeline, ii. v.
 13, "I thought her / As chaste as unsunned snow".